garret1317/aegisub-scripts/README.md

 I do not have an em-dash key on my keyboard.

+### K-Timing -> Alpha Timing

+does what it says on the tin.

+originally created to convert stuff that should've been alpha-timed in the first place, but also makes new alpha-timing easier

 ### Scenebleed Detector

 Finds scenebleeds in the selected lines, and marks them with an effect (`bleed`).